 Since I decided on a shabby chic theme, I knew I would be able to find some great ideas for my table at the second-hand store.
 The tablecloth along with several of the dishes on the table came from my second-hand shop.
 I also found some bird accents at my local craft store and at the second-hand store.
 I couldn’t believe my luck when I spotted this white frame with little bird details.
 To complete the look, I also found two small ceramic birds and a large shabby chic bird cage.
 Inside the cage, I added two of those hanging ball decorations to add some dimension and weight to the cage.
 Since our walls are the same color as the cage, adding those balls gave the cage some depth.

-2. Incorporate the Italian Language
+2. Incorporate the Italian Language to your Coffee Party

 To really get in the Italian mood, I created a large buongiorno above the tablescape.
 Buongiorno means good morning in Italian and I got the idea to decorate with good morning from our host in Naples.
 He had good morning in all different languages strewn across the living room wall.
 It was such a cute idea and felt so welcoming.
 For more Italian language touch, I created a printable for the frame.
 Inside of the little bird frame, I included a little Italian saying “le ore del mattino hanno l’oro in bocca” which is basically their version of “the early bird gets the worm”, but it’s much prettier.
 The direct translation is “the morning hours have gold in your mouth”.
 Basically, go get yours in the morning!
 Using the Italian language on the wall and inside of the picture frame were two easy ways to lend an Italian feel to the party tablescape.